sunflowerit/waftlib/README.md

 ## Setting up a Development Environment (PyCharm)

-You can also set up a dev environment with pycharm.
+You can also set up a dev environment with Pycharm.
 This allows you to develop locally if you wish to.
 Firstly:
- - Follow the setup step steps and make sure your odoo environment is ready.
+ - Follow the setup steps and make sure your odoo environment is ready.

- - Install latest pycharm.
+ - Install latest Pycharm.

- Once the above steps are set, then do the following under pycharm:
+ Once the above steps are set, then do the following under Pycharm:

  - Go to your project *settings* (i.e waft folder project) under *File menu* and select *Python Interpreter.*